Meridian Water: Current development

 The first phase of development called "Meridian One" will create the first 725 homes and retail space built at Willoughby Lane, near the new Meridian Water station, which opened in June 2019.
 This station is estimated to serve up to four million passengers each year at its peak.

-A planning application and development partner are also being progressed for the second phase called "Meridian Two" at Leeside Road, which will create 200 affordable homes.
-The developer intends these homes for ‘makers and creators’ that will use new workspace on the lower floors.
-The developer also says that this phase will create a new employment hub for around 900 new jobs at a 2–3-acre site along the North Circular.
+A development agreement is in place for the second phase called "Meridian Two" at Leeside Road, which will create 250 affordable homes.
+The developer intends these homes for 'makers and creators' that will use new workspace on the lower floors.
+The developer also says that this phase will create a new employment hub with 3000 sqm of commercial space at a 2–3 acre site along the North Circular.